Hyrcanus II: Deposition

+This agreement did not last for long, as Antipater the Idumaean convinced Hyrcanus that Aristobulus was planning his death and to take refuge with Aretas III, King of the Nabataeans.
+The Nabataeans advanced toward Jerusalem with an army of 50,000 men and besieged the city for several months during the rebellion.

 Alliance with the Nabataeans

 This agreement did not last.
 Hyrcanus feared that Aristobulus was planning his death.
-Such fears were furthered by Hyrcanus' adviser, Antipater the Idumean.
+Such fears were furthered by Hyrcanus' adviser, Antipater.
 According to Josephus, Antipater sought to control Judea by putting the weak Hyrcanus back onto the throne.
 Hyrcanus took refuge with Aretas III, King of the Nabataeans, who had been bribed by Antipater into supporting Hyrcanus' cause through the promise of returning Arabian towns taken by the Hasmoneans.